thinktomorrow/locale/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A lightweight laravel package to provide route localization.
+A Laravel package for lightweight route localization.
 This package will set the locale for your app based on the request url.
 `/nl/foo` will set locale to nl.